Premature heart beat

-A premature heart beat or extrasystole is a heart rhythm disorder corresponding to a premature contraction of one of the chambers of the heart.
+A premature heart beat (also called extrasystole or "extra beat") is a heart rhythm disorder corresponding to a premature contraction of one of the chambers of the heart.
 Premature heart beats come in two different types: premature atrial contractions and premature ventricular contractions.
 Often they cause no symptoms but may present with fluttering in the chest or a skipped beat.
 They typically have no long-term complications.

 They most often happen naturally but may be associated with caffeine, nicotine, or stress.
 Usually no treatment is needed.
 They are the most common arrhythmia.

 Physiopathology

 The normal heart contraction comes from a cyclic membrane depolarization (reversal of the electrical polarity of the cell membrane) of a group of cells located on the upper part of the right atrium, the sinoatrial node.
 This depolarization spreads to the whole heart and causes muscle cells to contract.
 It is followed by a "refractory period", a short time when the cells are no longer stimulable.
 The heart rate is controlled by this node.